The 9 Best Ways to Test Blood Sugar Levels

 CRP

 CRP, or C-Reactive Protein is a measure of inflammation.
 CRP increases whenever there is inflammation in the body and is often telling of a person’s blood sugar stability.
-This is because rapidly fluctuating blood sugar and elevated insulin tend to be highly inflammatory to the body.
+This is because rapidly fluctuating blood sugar and elevated insulin tend to be highly inflammatory in the body.

 The best way to measure CRP is by using a high-sensitivity CRP test.
 CRP levels are indicative of heart disease risk and all-cause mortality.
 Additionally, CRP levels are helpful for monitoring arthritis, autoimmune conditions, psychological issues, and IBS (among others).